kleinbottle/swanlotus/content/blogs/varieties-of-multiplication/varieties-of-multiplication.md

 The associative law simply states that when we multiply three numbers, it does not matter which two of the three we multiply first; the result will always be the same.
 It is this property that allows us to write something like $2 \times 3 \times 5$ or $abc$ and still make sense---because it denotes something unique---even though we know that multiplication is a binary operation.

-## The additive and multiplicative inverses in $\mathbb{R}$
+## The additive and multiplicative inverses and identities in $\mathbb{R}$

-In addition to the three properties of associativity, commutativity, and distributivity, the real numbers we use every day have two other properties:
+In addition to the three properties of associativity, commutativity, and distributivity, the real numbers we use every day have two other properties shown in @tbl:axioms.

 #.
 [Additive inverse](): $a + (-a) = (-a) + a = 0$.